A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 Consider an ensemble of molecules with absorption cross section $\sigma(\tilde\nu)$ [cm$^2$/molecule].
 The absorption cross section is related to the absorption coefficient (Eq.~\ref{eq:alpha}) according to

 where $\rho$ [molecules/cm$^3$] is the molecular number density.

 The fraction of light transmitted through a free-space sample of pathlength $L$ is given by the Beer-Lambert law:

-Some molecular transitions feature very small intrinsic absorption and some transient or highly reactive species can only be prepared with small $\rho$, in both cases leading to small $\alpha(\tilde\nu)$.
-For these challenging systems, the attenuation of transmitted light may be increased by extending the pathlength of light through the sample.
-In practice, table top experiments are constrained to meter-scale pathlengths.
-Optical cavities, however, represent an alternative compact means to scale up the effective pathlength by orders of magnitude.
+Some molecules feature very small intrinsic absorption cross sections and some transient or highly reactive species can only be prepared with small $\rho$, in both cases leading to small $\alpha(\tilde\nu)$.
+For these challenging systems, the attenuation of transmitted light may be increased by extending $L$, though tabletop laboratory experiments enforce practical constraints.
+Optical cavities represent one compact means to scale up the effective pathlength of light through a sample by orders of magnitude.

 Consider an optical cavity filled with a material with absorption coefficient $\alpha(\tilde\nu)$.
-We probe this structure with light resonant with a longitudinal mode such that $\cos\left[ \delta(\tilde\nu) \right] = 1$.
+We probe this structure using monochromatic cw light resonant with one longitudinal cavity mode such that $\cos\left[ \delta(\tilde\nu) \right] = 1$.
 From Eq.~\ref{eq:peak}, the intensity of light transmitted through the cavity is given by

-To go from Eq.~\ref{eq:Leff1} to Eq.~\ref{eq:Leff2} we take $\alpha(\tilde\nu) L \ll 1-R$ and apply according Taylor expansions following the derivation given in Chapter 1 of Gagliardi and Loock.\cite{gagliardi14} In Eq.~\ref{eq:Leff3} we introduce the effective intracavity pathlength:
+To go from Eq.~\ref{eq:Leff1} to Eq.~\ref{eq:Leff2} we take $\alpha(\tilde\nu) L \ll 1-R$ and apply according Taylor expansions following the derivation given in Chapter 1 of Gagliardi and Loock.\cite{gagliardi14} In Eq.~\ref{eq:Leff3}, we introduce the effective intracavity pathlength: